Henry Fairfield Osborn: Fossil hunting

-As a curator, he assembled a remarkable team of fossil hunters and preparators, including William King Gregory; Roy Chapman Andrews and Barnum Brown, commonly referred to as Mr Bones, a possible inspiration for the creation of the fictional archeologist Indiana Jones; and Charles R. Knight, who made murals of dinosaurs in their habitats and sculptures of the living creatures.
+As a curator, he assembled a remarkable team of fossil hunters and preparators, including William King Gregory, Roy Chapman Andrews, Barnum Brown, and Charles R. Knight.

 Long a member of the US Geological Survey, Osborn became its senior vertebrate paleontologist in 1924.
 He led many fossil-hunting expeditions into the American Southwest, starting with his first to Colorado and Wyoming in 1877.
 Osborn conducted research on Tyrannosaurus brains by cutting open fossilized braincases with a diamond saw.
 (Modern researchers use computed tomography scans and 3D reconstruction software to visualize the interior of dinosaur endocrania without damaging valuable specimens.)

 On November 23, 1897, he was elected member of the Boone and Crockett Club, a wildlife conservation organization founded by Theodore Roosevelt and George Bird Grinnell.
-Thanks to his considerable family wealth and personal connections, he succeeded Morris K. Jesup as the president of the museum's Board of Trustees in 1908, serving until 1933, during which time he accumulated one of the finest fossil collections in the world.
+Thanks to his considerable family wealth and personal connections, he succeeded Morris K. Jesup as the president of the AMNH's Board of Trustees in 1908, serving until 1933, during which time he accumulated one of the finest fossil collections in the world.

 Additionally, Osborn served as president of the New York Zoological Society from 1909 to 1925.

 He was elected as a member to the American Philosophical Society in 1886.
 He accumulated a number of prizes for his work in paleontology.
 In 1901, Osborn was elected a Fellow of the American Academy of Arts and Sciences.
 He described and named Ornitholestes in 1903, Tyrannosaurus rex and Albertosaurus in 1905, Pentaceratops in 1923, and Velociraptor in 1924.

 In 1929 Osborn was awarded the Daniel Giraud Elliot Medal from the National Academy of Sciences.

 American Museum of Natural History

-His legacy at the American Museum has proved more enduring.
-Biographer Ronald Rainger has described Osborn as "a first-rate science administrator and a third-rate scientist."
+His legacy at the American Museum has proved more enduring than his scientific reputation.
+Edward J. Larson described Osborn as "a first-rate science administrator and a third-rate scientist."
 Indeed, Osborn's greatest contributions to science ultimately lay in his efforts to popularize it through visual means.
 At his urging, staff members at the American Museum of Natural History invested new energy in display, and the museum became one of the pre-eminent sites for exhibition in the early twentieth century as a result.
 The murals, habitat dioramas, and dinosaur mounts executed during his tenure at the museum attracted millions of visitors, and inspired other museums to imitate his innovations.
 But his decision to invest heavily in exhibition also alienated certain members of the scientific community and angered curators hoping to spend more time on their own research.
 Additionally, his efforts to imbue the museum's exhibits and educational programs with his own racist and eugenist beliefs disturbed many of his contemporaries and have marred his legacy.